Grant Writing and Research and Sponsored Programs Policy

 - Grant proposals, especially those requiring facility renovation or dedication of space, must first be reviewed by the department head, dean, chief information technology officer, and director of facilities and plant operations.

 - Once the department head, dean, chief information technology officer, and director of facilities and plant operations approve, grant proposals are submitted to the Office of Research and Sponsored Programs for review.
-The grants coordinator shall be responsible for securing University-authorized signatures and for forwarding proposals to the granting agency.
+The director of grants development shall be responsible for securing University-authorized signatures and for forwarding proposals to the granting agency.

-- Any special co-submission (e.g., letters of support, required documentation from the University, etc.) shall be obtained by the principal investigator with assistance from the grants coordinator as appropriate.
+- Any special co-submission (e.g., letters of support, required documentation from the University, etc.) shall be obtained by the principal investigator with assistance from the director of grants development as appropriate.

 - In-kind institutional matches must be justified and approved by the department head, dean, provost and vice president for academic affairs and enrollment management, and Office of Research and Sponsored Programs.
 Cash matches must have approved institutional budget lines identified by the department, dean, and provost and vice president for academic affairs and enrollment management to cover costs prior to submitting the grant proposal to the granting agency.
 For budgetary reasons, indirect costs such as release time, visiting lecturer pay to cover courses, tuition waivers, etc., and cash matches are considered in determining distribution of monies generated by a grant.
 If overhead monies are received from the granting agency, a portion (up to 50%) of these funds may be distributed to the principal investigator (non-salary), department, and college.
 Funds may be distributed according to the following: 25% to the principal investigator, 15% to the department, and 10% to the college.
 Prior agreement and approval in writing by the principal investigator(s), department head, dean, provost and vice president for academic affairs and enrollment management, and vice president for business affairs detailing the proposed grant budget and distribution of funds is required.